grimmer0125/electron-face-finder/README.md

 <!-- # How to install -->
 <!-- 1.type 'npm run prepare' -->

-# Currently this only tested on Mac platform
+# Currently this only tested on Mac platform.
+This experimental project is based on [https://github.com/cmusatyalab/openface](https://github.com/cmusatyalab/openface) and [https://github.com/yyosifov/image-viewer](https://github.com/yyosifov/image-viewer).

 ## Install (Optional)